 Clare Morgan is an author, academic and literary critic.
-She is founder and director of Oxford University’s graduate programme in creative writing which has, in the twelve years since its inception, come to be recognized as among the top creative writing programmes offered globally.
+She is founder and director of Oxford University’s graduate programme in creative writing which has, in the thirteen years since its inception, come to be recognized as among the top creative writing programmes offered globally.
 She is currently offering a limited number of coaching and mentoring opportunities to writers who wish to develop and refine their work.

 Her latest novel, A Book for All and None (Weidenfeld & Nicolson), was shortlisted for the Author’s Club Best Novel award, and was described as ‘a spell-binding, effortlessly propulsive unity’ by the Independent; ‘written with eloquence and artistry’ by the Mail on Sunday; and ‘too tantalizing to resist’ by Time Out.
 She has published a collection of stories, An Affair of the Heart, and her short fiction been widely anthologized, most recently in the Library of Wales Story (2015), and has been commissioned and broadcast by BBC Radio 4.

 Clare gained her MPhil and DPhil from Lady Margaret Hall, Oxford, and an MA in Creative Writing from University of East Anglia, where she worked with Rose Tremain and Malcolm Bradbury.
 Her work was chosen to appear in the anthology Class Work: Best of the Past Twentyfive Years (ed.
 Bradbury & Tremain).
 She is a member of Oxford University’s English Faculty and a Fellow of Kellogg College, and has taught in Oxford since 1995, initially at Brasenose College and later at Christ Church.
 She is Director of the Kellogg College Centre for Creative Writing, where she is convenor of a popular seminar series.